mFlaifel/react-native-Styling/README.md

 What is the dimensions used in react-native?

-- in react-native we use "DIP" = Density-Independent-pixel , so in our example width and height are 100 dips, and the actual size on the mobile will be 100 x Scale Factor.
+- In react-native we use "DIP" = Density-Independent-pixel , so in our example width and height are 100 dips, and the actual size on the mobile will be 100 x Scale Factor.

   ![pids vs pixel](https://i.ibb.co/4t3Thsg/Annotation-2020-07-20-192607.png)